jonbr407/rata-platform/README.md

 - A breakdown of the included documents
 - Guidance on where to focus and how you can help

-You can then explore the documents below at your own pace.
+You can then explore the documents above at your own pace.
+Currently mentors only have access to Github, please ignore the key links at the bottom of the page.

 🎥 [Loom Link] – *“Documentation closer look  – Rātā Phase 0”*